 POSSIBLE CONFLICTS & SOLUTIONS

 Common problems regarding crows include: noise, and damage to gardens, agricultural crops and trash.
 Crows are also known to bully other birds at feeders and prey on nestlings belonging to other birds.
-However, most people encounter these intelligent animals in their yards or neighborhoods and they are not causing any problems.
+However, most people encounter these intelligent animals in their yards or neighborhoods and they don't cause any problems.

 If you are experiencing a problem with crows getting into and making a mess of your garbage, know that crows usually feed during the day.
 If you garbage is being raided at night, you are probably dealing with other animals.
 If you see crows raiding your garbage, the following are humane solutions: